Orgjvr/SyntrekWifi/README.md

 Synscan Pro will look for a UDP service running on port 11880.
 Thus is why we picked these settings above.
 Currently this cannot be changed in Synscan Pro version 1.9.0.

+One thing that I picked up, is that if I manually move the telescope, then Syncan Pro will not show the new direction in which it is pointing, until you click on the refresh button.
+I think this is a limitation of the software on the mount PCB.
+I need to still hook it up to the oscilloscope to test this.

 #### Skysafari 5
 You need at least SkySafari 5 plus if you want to control the telescope: https://play.google.com/store/apps/details?id=com.simulationcurriculum.skysafari5plus
 Skysafari 5 will not connect directly to SyntrekWifi, but it will connect via Synscan Pro.
 Thus we first needs to open Synscan Pro and let it connect to the telescope.
 Then we can connect to it via Skysafari 5.